 The repair company you choose will depend on whether your garage opener repair needs are urgent.
 For example, maybe it’s the middle of the night and dozens of residents are frustrated by a stuck gate.
 In that case, you might want to skip right to calling a 24-hour garage door repair company!

 On the other hand, say you’ve noticed a small mechanical problem, but the gate will still function over the next few days and weeks.
-In this case, you can take your time and pick an installer based on other criteria.
+In this case, you can take your time and pick a system installer based on other criteria.

 2. Asking your friends for recommendations